Suzhou-Tongyuan/ObjectOriented.jl/docs/src/index.md

 Quick start through [TyOOP Cheat Sheet](./cheat-sheet-en.md).

-Note that we support the community idea "do not do OOP in Julia".
+Note that we very much support the community idea "do not do OOP in Julia".

 We make this guide **[Translating OOP into Idiomatic Julia](./how-to-translate-oop-into-julia.md)** to instruct users on how to translate OOP code into Julia, promising more concise, more extensible and more efficient code.